thecartercenter/nemo-docs/content/settings/settings.rst

 - The default language for SMS replies.
 - The languages for questions and options.

 Enter the two-letter language code for the language (example: Arabic = ar; Chinese = zh).
-A list of ELMO compatible language codes can be found `here <http://www.loc.gov/standards/iso639-2/php/code_list.php>`_.
+A list of compatible language codes can be found `here <http://www.loc.gov/standards/iso639-2/php/code_list.php>`_.
 If multiple codes exist, type them in the preferred order of use and separate them with a comma (example: ar, zh).